The Effect of Cash, Vouchers and Food Transfers on Intimate Partner Violence: Evidence from a Randomized Experiment in Northern Ecuador

 In short, this study suggests that cash or in-kind transfers targeted towards women may be effective in reducing the prevalence of intimate partner violence among poor households.
 However, as the authors point out, it is unclear whether the observed reductions can be attributed to an increase in women’s bargaining power within the family, or is better explained by a decrease in the level of stress within the household due to lessened financial and economic strains.

 This study was conducted as part of a larger food security program implemented by the World Food Program in Ecuador.
-The program was targeted towards poor, urban households and Columbian refugees.
+The program was targeted towards poor, urban households and Colombian refugees.
 Eligible households in the two intervention provinces, Carchi and Sucumbíos, were randomly assigned to either the control group or to one of the three treatment arms.
 Over a period of six months, the treatment households received either cash transfers, vouchers for nutritious items at local supermarkets, or direct transfers of food, in addition to nutrition trainings.
 All transfers were specifically targeted towards female heads of household.
 A total of 2,357 households were part of the study at baseline, of which 1,231 women were eligible and completed the module on IPV used for the purposes of this study.
 Study participants were interviewed at baseline and completion stage.
 The survey collected detailed information on the women’s status in the household, their decision-making power, and the prevalence of different types of IPV (controlling behavior, emotional violence, moderate physical violence, physical/sexual violence, severe physical violence).